 At Remote, we’re obsessed with helping you craft the best possible employee experience for your team.
 We are leading the way in practicing “fair equity”, which means making sure employees everywhere have access to both the required and supplemental benefits they need to thrive (and that will allow you to attract the best local talent).

 We are still busy building our own entity in Cameroon, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in Cameroon.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Cameroon.

 Employees accrue 1.5 days of leave for each month of work, which increases to 3.5 days of leave every month after five years of service with the same employer.
 Employees are entitled to vacation benefits paid in full before their vacation commences.